No DJ controller works natively with Ableton — but some come close. APC40 MKII, DDJ-FLX10, Rane One MKII and more reviewed for Ableton DJs in 2026.

 This guide covers what’s actually used in 2026, what works well, and what to expect from each option.
 For a broader look at the two approaches and audio interface setups, see our DJ mixer and controller guide for Ableton.

-Native Ableton Controllers
+Native Ableton control

 These are devices Ableton officially recognises as control surfaces.
 Connect them and Live maps everything automatically — clip grid, mixer faders, sends, cue buttons — with no MIDI mapping required.
 They’re built around the way Ableton actually works rather than trying to replicate a CDJ layout.